krishauser/Klampt/README.md

 -   Python API: ``klampt_resource`` script added which allows transfer and conversions of resources from the command line.  ``klampt_thumbnails`` has been removed since all thumbnail functionality has been moved into ``klampt_resource``.
 -   Python API: new system integration utilities, such as calibration (`klampt.model.calibrate`) and workspace calculation (`klampt.model.workspace`).
 -   Python API: textures on Appearances now fully supported.
+-   Python API: fixed bug with setBackgroundImage(None)
 -   C++ API: Everything added to the ``Klampt`` namespace. **(API-breaking change!)**
 -   C++ API: Main modeling classes renamed to align with Python API, e.g. Robot->RobotModel, RobotWorld->WorldModel, WorldSimulation->Simulator, etc. **(API-breaking change!)**
+-   Fixed bug saving/restoring simulation states.
 -   Some geometries support slicing and ROI (region of interest) calculations.
 Slicing takes a slice of a geometry with a plane, and ROI calculations determine a region of interest of the geometry.
 Meshes and point clouds are supported.
 -   Polygon and ConvexHull geometries now support ray casting.
 -   Projection-mapping for Appearances now supported.

-**master** (6/1/2021)
-Note: If you have a `pip` installed Klampt, you may get these updates by cloning the Git repo, then run `cd Klampt/Python; python patch_a_pip_install.py`.
-This provides all of the Python API updates listed below without needing to build from source.

--   Fixed bug saving/restoring simulation states.
--   Python API: fixed bug with setBackgroundImage(None)

 **0.8.7** (5/25/2021)